 - Add more heat - Toss in a few dashes of hot sauce or extra buffalo sauce if you like it spicy.

-- Use grilled chicken – Adds a smoky depth and slight char flavor.
+- Use grilled chicken - Adds a smoky depth and slight char flavor, especially if you use boneless skinless breasts or thighs, grilling over medium-high heat about 6-8 minutes per side.

-- Chill before serving – Gives time for the flavors to meld together.
+- Chill before serving - Gives time for the flavors to meld together and works well alongside make-ahead breakfast casseroles guests love.

 - Garnish before serving - A little chopped parsley or green onions on top adds color and freshness.